fprime-community/fprime-artemis-cubesat/README.md

 fprime-util generate
 fprime-util build
 ```
-> `fprime-util build` has two available arguments 'teensy41' and 'raspberrypi'
+> `fprime-util build` has two available arguments 'teensy41' and 'raspberrypi' append the appropriate one for the desired deployment to build.

 > `fprime-util generate` sets up the build environment for a project/deployment.
 It only needs to be done once and also accepts 'teensy41' and 'raspberrypi' arguments.